Mayank1909/youtubeClone/README.md

 Debouncing with 200ms
 - if differnce between two key storkes is <200ms - decline it means when I am typing fast.

+## Search Bar summary
+ -So here it is I made the search bar basically When a person type something in the searchbar Its like suggestions starts coming below the searchbar So how much time does it take to change the result as per the text entered that thing we can set using debouncing
+ - Also we can save the previous results based on the search the user has typed So that there is no extra API call , for that another search slice is made using redux to store the cache search.

+ ## Comments
+    -Although youtube does not uses nth-level commenting but I have used Nth-level commenting just like reddit has -In that concept of nth-commnets we use recursion to display the replies as at the end of the days replies are nothing but comments.

+## building live chat